slotix/dbconvert-streams-website/docs/dbs-releases.md

 :calendar: May 15, 2023

 **Release Notes:**
 - Added "Convert" mode for MySQL and Postgres sources.
 In conversion mode, data is read directly from the tables of the source database.
-It is now mandatory to specify the mode parameter in the source section.
+It is now mandatory to specify the mode parameter in the source section of a stream configuration.
 Read more about conversion mode [here](/sources/conversion-mode).
 - Added [conversion examples](https://github.com/slotix/dbconvert-streams-public/tree/main/examples-convert) to public github repository.
 - Added capability to convert multiple tables in parallel between source and target databases.